la2050/archive/_projects/2016/the-bilingual-scientists-engineers-mathematicians-and-innovators-semi-program.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/9165635165741-team90.JPG
 project_video: ''
-project_is_collaboration: 'Yes'
-project_collaborators: "•\tHopscotch & Doodles: http://www.hopscotchanddoodles.com/, •\tPatrick Henry Foundation: http://www.patrickhenryfoundation.org/, •\tLong Beach Unified School District: http://www.lbusd.k12.ca.us/, •\tPatrick Henry Elementary School: https://henry-lbusd-ca.schoolloop.com/, •\tPatrick Henry PTA: http://patrickhenrypta.com/, •\tCalifornia State University Long Beach: https://www.csulb.edu/"
+Are any other organizations collaborating on this proposal?: "•\tHopscotch & Doodles: http://www.hopscotchanddoodles.com/, •\tPatrick Henry Foundation: http://www.patrickhenryfoundation.org/, •\tLong Beach Unified School District: http://www.lbusd.k12.ca.us/, •\tPatrick Henry Elementary School: https://henry-lbusd-ca.schoolloop.com/, •\tPatrick Henry PTA: http://patrickhenrypta.com/, •\tCalifornia State University Long Beach: https://www.csulb.edu/"
-project_measure: >-
-  The SEMI program aims to provide 1) a bilingual learning environment for all students to learn STEM in a culturally relevant manner in English and Spanish;
-  2) train all teachers on best practices for teaching bilingual STEM material,
-  3) provide technology to enhance student learning and teaching practices; and
-  4) to provide the next generation of global thinkers by incorporating STEM in a culturally relevant atmosphere beginning in elementary school.

-  PHF will partner with CSULB to provide formal evaluation of the program.

-  * Number of students participating in the program.

-  * Student gains (i.e., science interest, non-stereotypical images of scientists).

-  * Number of teachers trained on culturally-relevant STEM curriculum.

-  * Student test scores before and after program participation.

-  * Teacher and parent qualitative analysis of the program effectiveness.

-  * SEMI Program Tool Kit (to be replicated at other schools).
-project_proposal_help:
-  - 'Money '
-  - Volunteers
-  - Publicity/awareness
-  - Technical infrastructure (computers etc.)
-  - Network/relationship support
-  - Quality improvement research
-project_description: >-
+Please describe your project proposal.: >-
   The Patrick Henry Foundation, in collaboration with California State University Long Beach, will develop and incubate the Scientists, Engineers, Mathematicians and Innovators (SEMI) program, a new bilingual (Spanish and English) curriculum that introduces 5th grade elementary school students to STEM in a culturally-relevant manner.
-project_impact: >-
-  ["Proficiency in English and Language Arts and Math","Early education","Student education pipeline"]
-project_proposal_impact:
+Which metrics will your proposal impact?​:
   - Proficiency in English and Language Arts and Math
   - Early education
   - Student education pipeline
-project_proposal_description: >-
-  The Patrick Henry Foundation, in collaboration with California State University Long Beach, will develop and incubate the Scientists, Engineers, Mathematicians and Innovators (SEMI) program, a new bilingual (Spanish and English) curriculum that introduces 5th grade elementary school students to STEM in a culturally-relevant manner.
-project_areas:
+In what areas of Los Angeles will you be directly working?:
   - South Bay
-project_proposal_best_place: >-
-  The Scientists, Engineers, Mathematicians and Innovators (SEMI) is a bilingual program that will help make LA the best place to learn by incubating a culturally relevant Science, Engineering, and Math (STEM) educational program
+Describe in greater detail how your proposal will make LA the best place.: >- The Scientists, Engineers, Mathematicians and Innovators (SEMI) is a bilingual program that will help make LA the best place to learn by incubating a culturally relevant Science, Engineering, and Math (STEM) educational program